ChitrakCDB/My-Works/README.md

 When we hit a tab t character, then we need to determine how many spaces we need to replace the t with.

+Task 21:
+We've used for loop and if else statement according to the input the Increment and decrement operators will work in the program.
 The remaining programs will be uploaded soon
 Stay tuned!